Madhumitha-Kampilla/NxtTrendz-ECommerce-Backend/README.md

 # NxtTrendz E-Commerce Backend

 ## 🚀 Project Overview
-This is a backend application built using Spring Boot.
-It provides REST APIs for managing products and categories.
+NxtTrendz E-Commerce Backend is a RESTful web application developed using Spring Boot.
+It provides APIs for managing products and categories through a layered architecture consisting of Controller, Service, Repository, and Model components.
+The application demonstrates CRUD operations, REST API development, and database interaction using Spring Boot best practices.

 ---